 When your only child is disabled, as parents you’re on your own island.

 I’d already put Lucy’s name down for a school when I was pregnant.
 I had the nursery all booked, paid the deposit and everything.
-At two days old, the diagnosis started.
+At 2 days old, the diagnosis started.
 I remember we were taken into a corridor out of the Special Care Baby Unit and given a flimsy fax.
 Numbers and letters were on it.
 We were told ‘oh, well these are the results.
 It’s not normal, we need to do bloods now’.
 Lucy was finally diagnosed with a complex genetic condition and all our plans changed.

 When Lucy was one and we came to take her to the nursery, they turned her away.
 Lucy was in a hip spica cast at that point and the nursery said they couldn’t cope with that.
 I couldn’t find another nursery and I felt we were being rejected.